azure-ad-b2c/samples/policies/encrypted-profile/README.md

 </OrchestrationStep>
 ```

+## Azure Function with encryption - how it works
+The Azure Function [run_encrypted.csx](source-code/run_encrypted.csx) does the following

+1. Gets the parameters signInName, email, displayName, givenName and surName
+1. Looks for the hash salt and AES Key + IV as Environment Variables
+1. If there are no environment variables, calls Azure Key Vault to obtain the secrets and sets them as Environment Variables.
+This serves as some basic way of caching as we don't need to obtain them again until the service is restarted.
+1. If operation is encoding, hash the signInName/email with the salt obtained from Azure Key Vault and encrypt the other attributes
+1. If operation is decoding, do nothing with the signInName/email and decrypt the other attributes

 ## Azure Function and Azure Key Vault configuration
 In order to use the Azure Function [run_encrypted.csx](source-code/run_encrypted.csx) that implements real encryption, you need to do the following steps.